splunk/addonfactory-workflow-addon-release/README.md

 ## setup-workflow

-Job that is scanning PR and based on PR body or included labels defining tests to be executed..
+Job that is scanning PR and based on PR body or included labels defining tests to be executed.

 * All tests are executed by default when (controlled from [here](https://github.com/splunk/addonfactory-repository-template/blob/main/enforce/.github/workflows/build-test-release.yml))
   * PR target branch is `main` (unless `use_labels` label is used then specific test labels (see below) should be added to execute specific test types)